AvaloniaUI/Avalonia/Docs/mono-build.md

 Load the Project in MonoDevelop
 -------------------------------

-Start MonoDevelop and open the `Perspex-Mono.sln` solution.
+Start MonoDevelop and open the `Perspex.sln` solution.
 Wait for MonoDevelop to install the project's NuGet packages.

 Set the TestApplication-Mono project as the startup project and click Run.